ankytbhatya/ankytbhatya.github.io/_pages/publications.md

 # Work in progress
 * NIMBYism, Eminent Domain, and Infrastructure Growth (with Devesh Kapur)
 * Development at Crossroads: Impact of Road Development in Afghanistan (with Ritwiz Sarma)
-* Morocco Digital Ecosystem Assessment Report
+* MENA Digital Ecosystem Assessment Report: A case study of Morocco
 * Comparative Political Economy of Infrastructure Land Development in China and India

 # Published Policy Papers